MarketingPipeline/CSS-Image-Loader/README.md

  </div>

 > Note: this is just a proof of concept.
-You should still provide a fallback source for your images using an <code>onerror</code> etc. As iOS / Webkit devices do NOT currently support the CSS attribute <code>::before</code> needed for Fallback / Error image.
+You should still provide a fallback source for your images using an <code>onerror</code> etc. As iOS / Webkit devices do NOT currently support the CSS attribute <code>::before</code> needed for fallback error image.

 ## Example